The Management Major: Options

-MGT 3344: Labor-Management and Employee Relations
+MGT 3344: Employee and Labor Relations

 MGT 3424: Human Resource Staffing and Development

 Concentrates on the acquisition, deployment, and development of human resources within organizations.
 This course emphasizes the design and implementation of staffing, training, and development processes to achieve organizational objectives within social and economic constraints.
-PRE: 3304, 3334.

 MGT 4414: Compensation and Performance Management

 This course provides the knowledge and skills required by managers to design and implement comprehensive compensation and performance management systems in public and private organizations.
 Topics include development of compensation strategy, internal pay structure, determination of pay level through wage surveys, evaluating job performance, rewarding individuals and groups, and administering employee benefits.